IgnacioGarron/IgnacioGarron.github.io/About.md

     Hello!
 My name is Ignacio, I am a Ph.
 D. Candidate in Economics and predoctoral fellow at
     <a href="https://www.ub.edu/school-economics/phd_students/garron-ignacio/">Universitat de Barcelona (UB).</a>
-    I will be on the 2022-2023 Econ Job Market, and available for interviews.
+    I will be joinning the Statistics Deparment of the <a href="https://www.uc3m.es/departamento-estadistica/inicio">Universidad Carlos III de Madrid </a> as a Visiting Professor next September.

     My supervisiors are <a href="https://sites.google.com/view/helenachulia">Helena Chuliá </a>
     and <a href="https://jorgemuribe.wordpress.com/">Jorge M. Uribe</a>.

 </p>

 <p>